From A Wiki of Ice and Fire

 The peoples of the North are nearly all descended from the First Men, who settled the land nearly 12,000 years ago.
 Little is known of that time, but cryptic runes carved in old stones and the barrows the First Men lived in can still be found in the barrowlands.
 Ancient forts of the First Men are scattered throughout the North, including a ringfort atop Seal Rock near White Harbor and ruins in Sea Dragon Point.
 The children of the forest also made weirwood circles.

-About 8,000 years ago, the Long Night occurred, when the Others invaded, an event that defined and shaped the North, leading to the founding of the Wall, the order of the Night's Watch, the castle of Winterfell and the first Stark kings.
+About 8,000 years ago, the Long Night occurred, when the Others invaded.
+The event defined and shaped the North, leading to the founding of the Wall, the order of the Night's Watch, the castle of Winterfell and the first Stark kings.

 For many centuries the Boltons were bitter rivals of the Starks of Winterfell.
 The practice of flaying their enemies gave the Boltons a sinister reputation.
 Approximately a thousand years ago, the Boltons finally swore fealty to the Kings in the North and agreed to abandon their practice of flaying their enemies.

-A thousand years before the Conquest, the Manderlys were driven from the banks of the mighty river Mander by House Gardener and fled to the North, where they were welcomed by the Starks of Winterfell as their own bannermen.
-They are the only[Citation Needed] Northern noble house of Andal origins and customs.
-Eventually, they became the lords of White Harbor, previously inhabited by pirates that were driven out by King Jon Stark.
-White Harbor is one of the five cities of Westeros, and the main northern port for commerce and naval transport.
+A thousand years before the Conquest, the Manderlys were driven from the river Mander by House Gardener of the Reach and fled to the North, where they were welcomed by the Starks of Winterfell as their own bannermen.
+The Manderlys received the Wolf's Den and developed White Harbor, one of the five cities of Westeros and the main northern port for commerce and naval transport.
 The Manderlys are the most prominent of the few northern noble houses to follow the Faith of the Seven instead of the old gods.